 Edward had a 17-year career in financial services, in which he specialised in structured products and capital raising for the entertainment/film sector.
 He is a former Director of Culture and Sport Glasgow (Glasgow Life), Director of Castlight Financial, Director Scottish Opera, a judge in the National Scottish Business Awards, former Chairman of Dance Base Scotland, Trustee/Director of Mayfest Arts Festival and was President of the Scottish Rugby Union (2015/2016).
 He is a past Chair of Rugby subgroup at Celtic Rugby.
 Previously he was Vice-Chair of Audit at both Celtic Rugby & Scottish Rugby.
 He is also a past Chair of Netball Scotland.
-He is currently Chair of the Theatre Royal, Glasgow, and a Trustee of Scottish Opera Endowment Trust.
+He is currently Chair of the Theatre Royal, Glasgow, and a Trustee/Director of Scottish Opera Endowment Trust.
 He is Vice-Chair of Europe’s most prolific professional theatrical producing Companies www.playpiepint.com.
 He is a Director of Bublico Productions.
 He was educated at Glasgow University’s Business School and Caledonian University.